 The purpose of the Endangered Species Act of 1973 (see the HCP Handbook Toolbox), as amended (ESA), is to protect and recover threatened and endangered species and the ecosystems upon which they depend.
 The U.S. Congress found that some species of fish, wildlife, and plants are now extinct "as a consequence of economic growth and development untempered by adequate concern and conservation" (section 2(a)(1) of the ESA).
 They also found that other species are in danger of extinction.
 Additionally, Congress held that species have aesthetic, ecological, educational, historical, recreational, and scientific value and pledged to conserve species facing extinction.
-Consequently, Congress passed the ESA to "...provide a means whereby the ecosystems upon which [endangered and threatened] species depend may be conserved, to provide a program for the conservation as "...to use and the use of all methods and procedures which are necessary to bring any [listed] species to the point at which the measures provided pursuant to this Act are no longer necessary" (section 3(3) of the ESA).
+Consequently, Congress passed the ESA to "... provide a means whereby the ecosystems upon which [endangered and threatened] species depend may be conserved, to provide a program for the conservation of such...species" (section 2(b) of the ESA).
+The ESA specifically defines conservation as "... to use and the use of all methods and procedures which are necessary to bring any [listed] species to the point at which the measures provided pursuant to this Act are no longer necessary" (section 3(3) of the ESA).